Benji0187/writing-test/README.md

 #### Order number

 Order numbers are unique to each order and serve as identifiers.
-You can retrieve order numbers by querying available orders in the system.
+You retrieve order numbers by querying available orders in the system.
 You must provide the order number when you create the Checkout Session.

 #### Payer information